jc141x/jc141-bash/setup/readme.md

 Specifically we do not support:
 *   Ubuntu (which is malware) including any derivatives e.g. Linux Mint or POP OS.
-  *   Packages are frequently out of date or conflicting.
+  *   Packages are frequently out of date.

 ### Hardware Support
 Not all hardware will run our releases.
 Please ensure your hardware meets the following specifications:

 * GPU/APU
-  *   **Must** have Vulkan support.
+  *   **Must** have Vulkan 1.3 support.
 Without it many releases simply will not run.

 * CPU
   *   **Should** be at least an Intel i3 or equivalent.